nick-shaw/blackmagic-output/README.md

 - **RGB10**: The convention is that 10-bit RGB is narrow range, as described in the Blackmagic SDK, so using `output_narrow_range=False` may cause downstream devices to misinterpret the signal.

-- **RGB12**: The convention is that 12-bit RGB is narrow range, as described in the Blackmagic SDK, so using `output_narrow_range=True` may cause downstream devices to misinterpret the signal.
+- **RGB12**: The convention is that 12-bit RGB is full range, as described in the Blackmagic SDK, so using `output_narrow_range=True` may cause downstream devices to misinterpret the signal.

 The `output_narrow_range` parameter controls the **actual encoded values** in the output stream, not metadata signaling.
 Use it when you know the downstream device will correctly interpret the range, or when the receiving device allows manual range configuration.